cedesk/cedesk.github.io/pages/code-structure.md

 **ActionLogger** - a class which logs to the database the principal user actions on the client (load/save project, add/modify/remove model node, add/modify/remove parameter).

-Log4j library is used for logging of information for debugging and error tracing, it's configured to write a logfile into the `application.log` in a subdirectory of the user's home directory called `.cedesk`.
+Log4j library is used for logging of information for debugging and error tracing, it's configured to write a logfile into a subdirectory of the user's home directory called `.cedesk`.
+The application creates a new logfile on each application start using the date and time as part of the filename `cedesk-app.<date+time>.log`.
+To avoid consuming too much disk space, the number of logfiles will not exceed 10.

 ### UpdateChecker ###